 - 5.3.1.
 The Conservation Objectives for the European interests on the SSSI are, subject to natural changes: - To maintain21, in favourable condition, the habitats of European importance. - 5.3.2.
 During the most recent Conditions Assessment process (May, 2009), 65% of the site was in favourable condition with the remainder recovering from unfavourable status.
 This latter specifically related to the Parsonage Moor component which was previously unfavourable due to lack of management and low water levels. - 5.3.3.
 From examination of the UK Air Pollution System (www.apis.ac.uk) it can be seen (Table 6) that the SAC is currently suffering from poor air quality.
-Cothill Fen SAC currently exceeds the minimum critical load for nitrogen deposition. - 5.3.4.
+Cothill Fen SAC currently exceeds the minimum critical load for nitrogen deposition.
+However, since it lies over 200m from the nearest major road, local air quality impacts associated with development-related transport do not require consideration in this HRA. - 5.3.4.
 The Site Improvement Plan for Cothill Fen22 indicates the following threats that, at the least, are identified as requiring investigation: - Hydrological changes; - Water pollution; and - Air pollution.